Work Order Management

 - Keep track of every spare part, including important details like purchase date, availability on certain sites, where the part is stored and more.

-- Track big-picture metrics like inventory costs, order histories and usage statistics.
+- Track big-picture metrics like inventory costs, order histories, and usage statistics.

 Ultimately, this can enable you to manage both reactive and preventive maintenance requests for a comprehensive facility and maintenance management solution.